SnoringCatGames/surfacer/README.md

 TODO: screenshot of example scenario

-#### Example jump-movement cases that aren't currently covered

--   A single horizontal step that needs multiple different sideways-movement instructions (i.e., accelerating to both one side and then the other in the same jump):
-    -   For example, backward acceleration in order to not overshoot the end position as well as forward acceleration to then have enough step-end x velocity in order to reach the following waypoint for the next step.

 #### Collision calculation madness

 **tl;dr**: Godot's collision-detection engine is very broken.
-We try to make it work for our pathfinding, but there are still many false negatives and rough edges.
+We try to make it work for our pathfinding, but there are still false negatives and rough edges.

 Here's a direct quote from a comment in Godot's underlying collision-calculation logic: